-But is Weight Watchers actually proven in research studies to work, or is it a waste of money?
+But is Weight Watchers actually proven in research studies to work?
 What foods are allowed and disallowed?
 Why was the brand sued?
 And how do real users rate and describe the weight loss effects of Weight Watchers?

-In this article we’ll answer all of these questions and more as we analyze medical studies on Weight Watchers to find out if it’s actually proven to work and how much weight loss the program causes on average.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on Weight Watchers to find out if the program actually causes weight loss, and if so, how much.

-We’ll compare the effectiveness of weight watchers to other weight loss programs, explain why the brand was recently sued, and feature real, unsponsored Weight Watchers user reviews.
+We’ll compare the effectiveness of Weight Watchers to other weight loss programs like Jenny Craig, explain why the brand was sued, and feature real Weight Watchers customer reviews.

 Is Weight Watchers Proven to Work?

-The weight loss effects of the Weight Watchers program have been tested in research studies.
+The effects of the Weight Watchers program have been tested in research studies.

 A clinical trial published in the Maternal and Child Health Journal tested Weight Watchers in women around 30 years of age who were overweight.
 Women who completed the course lost an average of 5.7% of their initial body weight.

-Based on the available research, we consider Weight Watchers likely to cause weight loss given that it consistently caused weight loss in clinical studies.
+Based on the available research, we consider Weight Watchers likely to cause weight loss given that it has been consistently shown to cause weight loss in clinical studies.

-We like Weight Watchers approach for two reasons:
+We like the Weight Watchers approach for two reasons:

 1. It doesn't incentivize eating disorders